The Refugee Crisis In The Arab World

 Web Editor: Douglas Chen-Young

 Yuval Cohen is an M.A. in International Affairs candidate at the George Washington University, concentrating in Conflict and Conflict Mediation.
 She holds a B.A. in Political Science and a B.A. in Philosophy, with concentrations in International Relations and Ethics & Public Policy.
+She is a Senior Staff Writer for the International Affairs Review.
 She can be reached at yuval.cohen@gwu.edu.

 Previous